Places to Stay

 Here are a couple of websites listing many campsites:

 If you don't want to stay at a campsite and would like just to find nice places to stop overnight then for most of Scotland the rules are quite relaxed.
 You just need to make sure you are not on private land (unless you get the owner's permission), you are not stopped anywhere that says 'No Overnight Parking' and that you are not obstructing the road.
-The exception to this is Loch Lomond and The Trossachs which have designated areas for camping - find out more about this at http://www.lochlomond-trossachs.org/things-to-do/camping/
+The exception to this is Loch Lomond and The Trossachs which in certain areas have designated areas for camping that a permit is needed for - find out more about this at http://www.lochlomond-trossachs.org/things-to-do/camping/

 Also a customer has reccomended joining www.wildcamping.co.uk for £24.95 which lets you download maps and use a phone app to find some fantastic places to stay.